South Dakota Department of Health

 When and for how long is a person able to spread rubella?

-Rubella may be transmitted from seven days before to seven days after rash onset.
+Rubella may be transmitted from seven days before to at least four days after rash onset.
+Infants with congenital rubella syndrome (CRS) may shed virus for up to one year after birth.

 Does past infection with rubella make a person immune?